US Foods Holding Corp (USFD)

 Cash ratio = (Cash and cash equivalents + Short-term investments) ÷ Total current liabilities

-The cash ratio for US Foods Holding Corp fluctuated over the past few quarters, ranging from a low of 0.04 to a high of 0.61.
-The cash ratio measures the company's ability to cover its short-term liabilities with its available cash and cash equivalents.
-A higher cash ratio indicates a stronger liquidity position, implying that the company has more cash on hand relative to its current liabilities.
+The cash ratio of US Foods Holding Corp has fluctuated over the past several years, ranging from a high of 0.61 in June 2020 to a low of 0.02 in both September and December 2024.
+The ratio measures the company's ability to cover its short-term obligations with its available cash and cash equivalents.
+A higher cash ratio indicates a stronger ability to pay off liabilities in the short term, while a lower ratio may suggest potential liquidity issues.

 Peer comparison